JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-compatibility-and-versioning.md

 ## Kotlin compatibility

+Since Compose Multiplatform 1.6.0 and Kotlin 2.0.0, any version of Compose Multiplatform is compatible with any version of Kotlin.
+Be aware that a combination with an EAP version of either product is still potentially unstable.

 Compose Multiplatform requires Compose Compiler Gradle plugin applied with the same version as the Kotlin one.
 See [](compose-compiler.md#migrating-a-compose-multiplatform-project) for details.